PavolUlicny/Local-AI-Agent/docs/install.md

 ### Troubleshooting & notes

 - The installer prefers an existing Python 3.12 interpreter; it will not try to download or install Python for you.
 If Python 3.12 is not available install it via your OS package manager or `pyenv` and re-run the installer.
-- If the installer attempted to start Ollama but pulls fail, check the installer log at `~/.local/share/ollama/installer_ollama.log` (if created) and run `ollama serve` manually to inspect output.
+- If the installer attempted to start Ollama but pulls fail, check the installer log at `~/.local/share/ollama/installer_ollama.log` (if created) and start Ollama manually in another terminal to inspect output.
 The installer polls `http://127.0.0.1:11434/api/tags` for readiness when starting the daemon.
 - Model pulls stream their output to your terminal so you can monitor download progress; failed pulls are reported as warnings and do not abort dependency installation.

 ### Manual install (alternative)

-If you prefer to set up the environment manually, you can start Ollama yourself or let the installer start it for you when you run pulls.
+If you prefer to set up the environment manually, you can start the Ollama runtime yourself or let the installer start it for you when model pulls are requested.
 Example manual steps:

 ```bash
 # Start Ollama in a separate terminal